squaretwo/rewards-sdk-unity/README.md

 # SquareTwo Rewards SDK for Unity

 rewards-sdk-unity is a plugin for Unity 2019.4 and greater that enables Unity games to integrate real world rewards for their games.
-Currently, only iOS is suppported, with Android support slated for the future.
+Currently, only iOS is suppported, with Android support coming very soon.

 ## Install the Plugin